 A Natural – Travertine Tiles For Sale

-When it comes to adding that “aged” look to your home décor, travertine tile is “a natural”.
-Remember though, since it is a form of natural stone, no two are exactly alike.
+When it comes to adding that “aged” look to your home décor, travertine tiles are “a natural”.
+Remember though, since it is a form of natural stone, no two pieces are exactly alike.
 They generally contain pits and troughs in the surface which give the look of age.
 Compare tiles to get the right look for your home.
 In addition, travertine tiles are also available in three finishes—honed, polished, and tumbled.
 Honed travertine tiles are smooth but have a matte finish, meaning there is no shine.
 Polished travertine has both the smoothness and the shine.
 However, tumbled travertine is exactly as you would guess—it is tumbled to give it a rough textured finish and an antique look.
 Many times the edges are rounded.

 Armed with this background knowledge you can begin your search for discount tiles to give your home a travertine touch.